 Consistent with current practice, where a target or a securities exchange bidder which has published a valuation prior to the commencement of the offer period is unable to obtain a valuation report within the timeframe set out in Rule 29.2(b), the Panel may consent to a delay in the publication of a valuation report, but will only consent to a delay beyond the date of the offer document or defence document (as the case may be) in exceptional circumstances (Note on Rule 29.2).

-Rule 29.3: The Valuer
+Rule 29.3: The valuer

-Rule 29.3 sets out the requirements for a valuer and removes the current emphasis on property valuations and property valuation practices in the current Rule 29.
+Rule 29.3 sets out the requirements which a valuer appointed under Rule 29 must satisfy and removes the emphasis on property valuations and property valuation practices in the current Rule 29.